test-kitchen/kitchen-dokken/README.md

 container named `chef-<version>`.
 This makes `/opt/chef` available for mounting by other containers.

+When talking to a local Docker host (over a socket), The driver then creates and bind mounts a sandbox directory to `/opt/kitchen`.
+This prevents of from having to "upload" the test data.

-The driver then pulls the `someara/kitchen-cache` image and starts a volume container named `<suite-name>-data`.
-This makes `/opt/kitchen` and `/opt/verifier` available for mounting.
-This data container is the "trick" to the whole thing.
+When talking to a *remote* Docker host (tcp://somewhere.else), dokken will starts a container named `<suite-name>-data`.
+It makes `/opt/kitchen` and `/opt/verifier` available for mounting by the runner..
+The data container is the "trick" to the whole thing.
 It comes with rsync, runs an openssh daemon, and uses an, insecure, authorized_key ala Vagrant.
 This is later used to upload cookbook test data.

 The venerable `/tmp` directory is avoided, due to the popularity of `tmpfs` clobbering by inits.

-Finally, the driver pulls the image specified by the suite's platform section and creates a runner container named `<suitename>`.
+Finally, the driver pulls the image specified by the suite's platform section and creates a runner container named `<unique_prefix>-<suitename>`.
 This container bind-mounts the volumes from `chef-<version>` and `<suite-name>-data`, giving access to Chef and the test data.
 By default, the `pid_one_command` of the runner container is a script that sleeps in a loop, letting us `exec` our provisioner in the next phase.
 It can be overridden with init systems like Upstart and Systemd, for testing recipes with service resources as needed.

 - List containers
 ```
 laptop:~/src/chef-cookbooks/hello_dokken$ docker ps -a
 CONTAINER ID        IMAGE                                COMMAND                  CREATED              STATUS              PORTS               NAMES
-04f4b6908031        default-centos-7:latest        "sh -c 'trap exit 0 S"   3 minutes ago       Up 3 minutes                                default-centos-7
+3489588d4470        6e1b03ab46-default-centos-7:latest   "sh -c 'trap exit ..."
+About a minute ago   Up About a minute                       6e1b03ab46-default-centos-7
-01b3c47bd7b8        someara/kitchen-cache:latest   "/usr/sbin/sshd -D -p"   3 minutes ago       Up 3 minutes        0.0.0.0:32845->22/tcp   default-centos-7-data
-7e327add6bf2        chef/chef:latest               "true"                   3 minutes ago       Created                                     chef-12.5.1
+f678882b1575        chef/chef:current                    "true"                   About a minute ago   Created                                 chef-current
-laptop:~/src/chef-cookbooks/hello_dokken$
 ```

 - List images

 ```
 laptop:~/src/chef-cookbooks/hello_dokken$ docker images
-REPOSITORY              TAG                 IMAGE ID            CREATED             VIRTUAL SIZE
+REPOSITORY                    TAG                 IMAGE ID            CREATED              SIZE
-someara/kitchen-cache   latest              abbdb063dff1        2 weeks ago         300.8 MB
+6e1b03ab46-default-centos-7   latest              2ea1040b9c10        About a minute ago   192 MB
-chef/chef               12.5.1              86245605bbe3        4 weeks ago         168.1 MB
+chef/chef                     current             01ec788610e2        6 days ago           124 MB
-centos                  7                   e9fa5d3a0d0e        6 weeks ago         172.3 MB
+centos                        7                   67591570dd29        7 weeks ago          192 MB
-default-centos-7        latest              e9fa5d3a0d0e        6 weeks ago         172.3 MB
 ```

 ### Converge phase